sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 - if constant monitoring and log management of traffic does not happen within an enterprise, the threat actor can conduct their malicious activities unnoticed.
 The enterprise will not be able to at least limit the destruction that could be done by them.
 Therefore, enterprises apply methods like SIEM tools to constantly monitor the computer network.

 Even though this sounds simple, information systems security is somewhat of a massive field with multiple subdomains.
-I believe that having a proper understanding of these sub-domains provides us with a greater benefit when it comes to working in information systems security.
+I believe that having a proper understanding of these subdomains provides us with a greater benefit when it comes to working in information systems security.

 I prefer minimalistic and non-complicated methods when it comes to learning.
 I like to categorise information and come up with patterns that would help me to understand the concepts easily.
-To understand the information systems security architecture of an enterprise, I thought to identify the main domains first, and then to identify their tasks.
+To understand the information systems security architecture of an enterprise, I thought to identify the main subdomains first, and then to identify their tasks.
 To do that, I used my own experience, peer articles, books, CISSP, CRISC, and CISA course syllabuses.

 ![_config.yml]({{ site.baseurl }}/images/information-systems-security-domains.png)